 Not since Covid have I been in the office.
-That all changed recently when I was asked to attend a meeting.
+That all changed recently when I was asked to attend an onsite meeting.
 Like many of us, I prefer working from home, however, I’ve learnt that it’s possible to work from home too much.
-So a part of me was looking forward to going back in for a change of scenery.
+So a part of me was looking forward to a change of scenery.

 On arrival, I caught up with a few people that I’d not seen in over two years which was nice but the novelty of being back in the office soon wore off.
 One reason I like working from home (or “W”FH as I call it) is that you don’t have to pretend to work, whereas in the office the pretence becomes tiring.